Quality Intelligence: Why automation makes you work smarter

 Automation improves data and data analysis

-If you do not collect data in a consistent - that is, automated - way, you cannot analyse it usefully.
-Quality Management that relies even in part on non-standardized data cannot be systematic about detecting non-conformity.
+If you do not collect data in a consistent - that is, automated - way, you cannot analyze it usefully.
+Quality management that relies even in part on non-standardized data cannot be systematic about detecting non-conformity.

 It has to be done with the naked eye, so to speak, by sifting through unstructured data.
 What is optimal is automated reporting based on automated data acquisition with the results distributed widely and automatically.

 How close to that experience are you?
-Our white paper, How to prepare for Quality Intelligence, describes the journey from ad hoc and fragmented Quality Management to an integrated and comprehensively automated system.
-It is not the roadmap, but the map - to find out where you are on this map, you need to self-evaluate the maturity of you Quality Intelligence processes.
+Our whitepaper, How to prepare for Quality Intelligence, describes the journey from ad hoc and fragmented quality management to an integrated and comprehensively automated system.
+It is not the roadmap, but the map - to find out where you are on this map, you need to self-evaluate the maturity of your Quality Intelligence processes.
 But that is the subject of a future blog!